Remco28/nj-gov-2025/docs/ARCHITECTURE.md

 ## Key Abstractions

-- **Entities**: Candidate, Talking Point (Claim), Question, Answer, Side Fact.
-These are structured in Markdown frontmatter.
+- **Entities**: Candidate, Topic (top-level talking point), Follow-Up (recursive question/answer node).
+These live in `docs/content/candidates.json`.
-- **Boundaries**: The primary boundary is the static site itself, consumed by users in a browser.
-The content update process is a development-time boundary.
+- **Boundaries**: The primary boundary is the static site consumed in the browser.
+Content editing happens offline by updating JSON and Markdown sources in the repo.

 ## Configuration

-- **VitePress Config**: `docs/.vitepress/config.js` will contain site-level configuration, navigation, and SPA settings.
+- **VitePress Config**: `docs/.vitepress/config.mjs` contains site-level configuration, navigation, and SPA settings.
 - **Content Config**: YAML frontmatter within Markdown files (`.md`) will configure the content for each page and claim.

 ## Integration Points

-- **Content Source**: All content is sourced from local Markdown files within the `/docs` directory.
+- **Content Source**: Candidate data is sourced from `docs/content/candidates.json`; editorial pages live alongside it in `/docs`.
 - **Deployment**: GitHub Pages hosts the static output.

 ## Runtime & Operations Notes